 - Identify required textbooks from Book List for the specific academic term.
 Note the book title, authors, editions, and ISN number.
-The 2015 textbook list searchable using the form at the top of this page.
-The Fall 2014 textbook list is offered below:

 - Search the internet for the best price.
 For what is often the best price and largest selection, you might want to try looking on Amazon, however, Providence University College and Seminary does not endorse any specific vendor for textbooks.
 If you need assistance, consider evaluation sites such as Mashable.

 - Place your order and have it shipped to your preferred destination.
 Students often have purchases shipped directly to themselves at the Providence Campus.